 Finally, the National Security Agency and the Department of Homeland Security recently named Kentucky’s Owensboro Community & Technical College’s computer and information technology program a National Center of Academic Excellence in Cyber Defense Education.

-The designation recognizes the program’s high standard of teaching in regards to cybersecurity and cyber defense.
+The designation recognizes the program’s high standard of teaching regarding cybersecurity and cyber defense.
 It illustrates the focus that Kentucky places on cybersecurity education.
-Indeed, they have a number of cybersecurity programs available to potential students.
+Indeed, they have several cybersecurity programs available to potential students.

 Cybersecurity education in Kentucky